sajitheranda/medical_data_collector/README.md

   - **Image Upload**: Attach images to add visual context to the data.
   - **Toggle Buttons & Dropdowns**: Easy-to-use options for binary choices and categorical data.
   - **Date Picker**: Calendar selection for accurate date inputs.

+### Viewing Patient Data
+The patient data view page provides an organized and efficient way to access and manage patient records.
+The data is categorized into three distinct sections for easier navigation:
+- **All Patients**: This section displays a complete list of all patient records, allowing users to quickly scan through the entire database.
+- **Urban Patients**: Filtered specifically for patients residing in urban areas, this section helps focus on demographics pertinent to urban health initiatives.
+- **State Patients**: This category includes patients grouped by specific states, enabling users to analyze data based on geographical distribution.
+- **Pagination**: Navigate through large datasets with pagination controls, improving the user experience when dealing with extensive records.

 ### Editing Patient Data
 Users can edit existing patient records to ensure that the information remains current and accurate.
 This includes: